anonymokata/3d0e1790-e47e-11e9-a47b-b664d03cc95d/README.md

 The word search kata is not exactly a true-to-life task.
 In the absence of a customer to hold a conversation with, I have had to play the customer role myself.

+(Question about the "User Stories": is the "Puzzle Solver" supposed to be the user?
+If so, it's strange, because the user is not solving the puzzle.
+If not, this is a personification of a software object that I haven't come across before in user stories.)

-I have also tried to write Java code using clean code techniques derived from functional programming.
-For example, I have used a Result monad I developed to eliminate any (re)throwing of exceptions, a part of Java its creators have agreed was a mistake.
+I have tried to write Java code using clean code techniques derived from functional programming.
+For example, I have used a Result monad I developed to eliminate any (re)throwing of exceptions, a feature of Java its creators have agreed was a mistake.

 ### DBTDD (Domain-Based TDD)